 6. Hack your skills: Lacking an important skill you need for your freelance career?
 There's no need to invest in an expensive training course.
 Whatever it is, chances are you can find loads of free guides and advice online to get you started, whether through YouTube videos, articles or by asking around in relevant business forums.
 A few hours dedicated study time and you'll be an expert in no time, adding new strings to your bow, not to mention potential new revenue streams.

 7. Tech tools: There are loads of online and smartphone tools designed for freelancers, that can help you hack pretty much any area of your life.
 Some of our favourites include the online CRM system, Contactually, time management with Toggl, and Trello, the task manager which keeps your lists super organised.
 Freeing up valuable brain space for more important stuff!

 8. Join a co-working space: Co-working has revolutionised the lives of solopreneurs everywhere, giving you a ready-made network for support, collaboration and to win new business.
 Many co-working spaces also offer mentoring, training and events, plus there are loads of good value packages designed with solo workers in mind.
-Find out about some of London's best co-working options here.
+Find out about whether co-working is the right option for you here.

 If you've always dreamt of a more flexible way of working, or of being your own boss, then freelancing could be the answer you're looking for - and there's never been a better time to give it a go!

 Go on, take that first step – you won't regret it!

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.